davidk/Dockerfiles/minio-arm/README.md

 # minio-arm

 ARMified Minio in a container.
+This directory contains a script that downloads and generates Dockerized minio distributions based on releases.

 An example `minio` run, with four disks and an Lets Encrypt certificate provisioned with Lego